So, when did coaching actually became a norm in Cricket?

 Future of cricket coaching

-While the fundamentals of cricket coaching will remain true, the key for the success of a coach in the digital age would lie in effectively embracing the new-age technologies in Cricket.
+While the fundamentals of cricket coaching will remain true, the key for the success of a coach in the digital age would lie in effectively embracing the new-age technologies for cricket coaching.
 Coaching is set to become more personalized, rigorous, efficient, and effective in the learning methods

 Is too much data good for cricket coaching?